AdrienChampion/induction_for_dummies/src/bmc/readme.md

 {{ #include code/sw_actlit_1.smt2.out }}
 ```

 Pretty nice 😸.
-Let's never do this again as it is very tedious, and instead just use a nice tool to
+Let's never do this again manually to preserve our own sanity, and move on to the
-do it for us: mikino.
+next chapter where we will introduce mikino to do all of this automatically.

 ### Full Code for all Examples